aescarias/aoc/README.md

-# Tek's Advent of Code
+# Tekgar's Advent of Code

 Solutions for [Advent of Code](https://adventofcode.com).